usman2x/azure-204/azure-cache.md

 ### Azure Cache for Redis
-> Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+> Redis(REmote DIctionary Server) is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 Azure Cache for Redis can be used as a distributed data or content cache, a session store, a message broker, and more.
 It can be deployed as a standalone or along side with other Azure database service, such as Azure SQL or Cosmos DB.

+Data in Redis is stored in nodes and clusters.

+- Nodes are a space in Redis where your data is stored.
+- Clusters are sets of three or more nodes your dataset is split across.
+Clusters are useful because your operations will continue if a node fails or is unable to communicate to the rest of the cluster.

+Redis caching architecture is how we distribute our data in the cache.
+Redis distributes data in three major ways:

+- Single node
+- Multiple node
+- Clustered

 ### Features
 - Transactions: Transactions in Redis work by queueing multiple commands to be executed as a group